James Outman Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including James Outman (.314 batting average in his past 10 games), battle starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+The Los Angeles Dodgers, including James Outman (.306 slugging percentage in past 10 games, including no homers), battle starter Chase Anderson and the Colorado Rockies at Coors Field, Thursday at 8:40 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Rockies.
+In his most recent game he had a hitless performance (0-for-5) against the Rockies.

 James Outman Game Info & Props vs. the Rockies